 Yes … we can recommend a few things.

-First, the zodiacal constellations provide the backdrop for the pathway of the sun around our sky each year, and of the moon for every month.
-Since the sun’s path lies within these constellations, you know you can look for them along the approximate path that the sun follows during the day – from east to west across the sky.
+First, the constellations of the Zodiac provide the backdrop for the pathway of the sun around our sky each year, and of the moon for every month.
+Since the sun’s path – or ecliptic – lies within these constellations, you know you can look for them along the approximate path that the sun follows during the day – from east to west across the sky.

 Second, be mindful of the moon’s place in the sky, because it passes in front of each constellation of the Zodiac for a few days each month.
 For instance, on October 11, 2014, the waning gibbous moon is rising around mid-evening, shining near the star Aldebaran, the constellation Taurus the bull’s brightest star.